Explorable Parity Automata: Decidability and complexity of the explorability problem

 Let us first give a general scheme of the proof, before going to a more formal and detailed description.

 We start with a $[0,2]$-automaton $\A$, and want to decide whether it is explorable.

 Our aim is to build a parity game $G$ of size exponential in $\A$ such that deciding whether $\A$ is explorable amounts to deciding the winner of $G$.
 We want $G$ to be an abstraction of the explorability game, where the number of tokens is not explicitly present.
 First, we need to control that the infinite word played by \controller is in $L(\A)$.
 This requires to build a deterministic parity automaton $\D$ recognizing $L(\A)$, and incorporate it into the arena.
 The size of $\D$ is exponential with respect to $\A$, and the number of priorities is polynomial.
-We then follow \cite{Bertrand} and build the \emph{capacity game} augmented with $\D$.
+We then follow~\cite{Bertrand} and build the \emph{capacity game} augmented with $\D$.
 In this game, \controller plays a letter at each step, and \agents chooses a subgraph of the run-DAG of $\A$, that intuitively describes all the transitions taken by his tokens.
-The condition inherited from the capacity game is enforced as well, in order to force \agents to play a run-DAG compatible with a finite number of tokens.
-Such a DAG is $2$-winning if there are infinitely many steps containing a $2$-transitions.
-If it is not $2$-winning, it may be unable to have a given token avoid seeing $1$-transitions infinitely often, which means that no run through the support would be accepting.
-Therefore, \agents also has, at all time, a "challenger" that they want to prevent from seeing a $1$-transition.
-If they fail at such a task infinitely often, the run is said to be $1$-losing.

-By combining all these ingredients, we show that we can as in \cite{Bertrand} obtain a parity game of exponential size characterizing explorability of $\A$, yielding the wanted \EXPTIME algorithm.
+It is then possible to check in an $\omega$-regular way that the run-DAG chosen by \agents can actually be instantiated with finitely many tokens.
+Thus, this game is a faithful abstraction of the $k$-explorability game for arbitrarily high $k$, if we ignore for now the fact that one token has to follow an accepting run.
+Then, in order to incorporate this condition as well, we define such a DAG to be $2$-winning if there are infinitely many steps containing a $2$-transition, this is a sufficient condition for one of the token to follow an accepting run.
+If the DAG is not $2$-winning, we have to additionally check that one token through this run-DAG eventually stops seeing $1$-transitions.
+Therefore, we add the following feature to the game: \agents has, at all time, a "challenger" that is not supposed to see a $1$-transition.
+If this constraint is failed infinitely often, the run is said to be $1$-losing.
+Overall, \agents has to build a run-DAG that is either $2$-winning, or witness via his challenger token that one run through the DAG is not $1$-losing.
+This allows us to faithfully abstract the $k$-explorability on $[0,2]$-automata for arbitrarily high $k$, via a fixed finite game of size exponential in $\A$ incorporating all these ingredients.
+This is how we obtain the \EXPTIME algorithm for explorability of $[0,2]$-automata.

-We also remark that, as in \cite{Bertrand}, this construction gives a doubly exponential upper bound on the number of tokens needed to witness explorability.
-Moreover, the proof from \cite{Bertrand} that this is tight also stands here.
+We also remark that, as in~\cite{Bertrand}, this construction gives a doubly exponential upper bound on the number of tokens needed to witness explorability.
+Moreover, the proof from~\cite{Bertrand} that this is tight also stands here.

 Let us now give a more detailed description of the construction.